1. Why use this guide?

 Many collections of correspondence and papers of British artists are held by foreign institutions, especially those in America.
 Foremost among these are the Huntington Library, California, and the Houghton Library, Harvard University, Massachusetts.

-The ARCHON directory also includes a list of overseas repositories holding collections relating to British history.
+The Find an archive tool includes a list of overseas repositories holding collections relating to British history.

 6.4 Local record offices